lolli42/dbdoctor/README.md

   removed at some point!

 * When dumping databases, it is often a good idea to gzip .sql files: This typically reduces file size by around factor eight.
-Lets safe some precious server disk and backup size!
+Lets save some precious server disk and backup size!
 It's also possible to directly 'pipe' to gzip when dumping.
 Either do that, or remember to gzip stuff before logging out of a system.